Testosterone Booster PCT (Post Cycle Therapy): Does it work?

-Damn, if it is a mild steroid like Anavar, it is what every gym going girl wants too!
+Damn, if it is a mild steroid like Anavar, it is what every gym-going girl wants too!

 However, once you stop taking the drugs your body is still not producing its own testosterone, in fact, for a long while it won’t start producing its own testosterone.

-So, a PCT should be taken immediately after your cycle of steroids have finished to kick start your body in to producing its own testosterone again.
+So, a PCT should be taken immediately after your cycle of steroids have finished to kick start your body into producing its own testosterone again.

-I will list these below, but, I can tell you now, that having taken various oral steroids I have felt the full effect of finishing my cycle and still staying ‘shut down’ for some time afterwards.
+I will list these below, but, I can tell you now, that having taken various oral steroids I have felt the full effect of finishing my cycle and still staying ‘shut down’ for some time afterward.

 It is not a great feeling.

-However, to give you an idea of what will happen to your body if you have a lack of testosterone circulating your system, checkout the list below:
+However, to give you an idea of what will happen to your body if you have a lack of testosterone circulating your system, check out the list below:

 For men, low testosterone is can cause a number of complications and problems, including: